 - Lackluster battery life

-Lenovo might be a China-based company, but they have since moved much of the operations concerning their ThinkPad line of laptops to Yokohama, Japan.
+Lenovo might be one of the more well-known China-based brands, but the company have since moved much of the operations concerning their ThinkPad line of laptops to Yokohama, Japan.

 The Lenovo ThinkPad X1 Extreme Gen 2 is, therefore, no exception.

-This business laptop is what you’d get if you took mainstream gaming components and gave it the ThinkPad treatment.
+This business laptop makes it to our list and is a must-buy because it is what you’d get if you took mainstream gaming components and gave it the ThinkPad brands treatment.

-This means that it can run with the best of them, with the option to choose from the more modest Intel Core i5-9400 to the eight-core Intel Core i9-9880h.
-But that’s not all.
-You can even install up to 64GB of DDR4 memory, as well as slap on a gaming-grade Nvidia GTX 1650 Max-Q graphics card for good measure.
+This means that it can run with the best computers out there, with the option to choose from the more modest Intel Core i5-9400 to the eight-core Intel Core i9-9880h.
+You can also install up to 64GB of DDR4 memory, as well as add a gaming-grade Nvidia GTX 1650 Max-Q graphics card.

 What makes the X1 Extreme Gen 2 even better is the display, which you can choose between a 15.6-inch Full-HD IPS display with 300 nits brightness and a 4K UHD option with 400 nits brightness.